Understanding Cannabinoids and Their Role in the Endocannabinoid System (ECS)

 1. Major Cannabinoids

-• CBD is non-intoxicating and often used for its purported anti-inflammatory, anxiolytic, and neuroprotective properties (4).
+CBD influences the ECS differently.
+Instead of binding directly, it may boost the body's natural production of endocannabinoids by slowing their breakdown.
+It is non-intoxicating and often used for its purported anti-inflammatory, anxiolytic, and neuroprotective properties.

 2. Minor Cannabinoids

-• CBG (Cannabigerol) is referred to as the "mother cannabinoid" because it’s the precursor for other cannabinoids like THC and CBD.
-Research suggests it may aid in reducing inflammation and maintaining eye health.
+CBG (Cannabigerol) is referred to as the "mother cannabinoid" because it’s the precursor for other cannabinoids like THC and CBD.
+Research suggests it may aid in reducing inflammation and stimulating appetite.
+CBG has shown some promise suppressing cancer cell growth but clinical studies are needed to determine if the results are translatable to treatment in humans.

-• THCV (Tetrahydrocannabivarin) may help regulate appetite and shows promise for weight management and metabolic health (5).
+THCV (Tetrahydrocannabivarin) may help regulate appetite and shows promise for weight management and metabolic health.
+THCV may also help in reducing inflammation and inflammatory pain.

 The "entourage effect" theorizes that when cannabinoids and other natural compounds in cannabis work together, their combined benefits are amplified compared to using isolated cannabinoids alone.
-Full-spectrum products that preserve these compounds often harness this synergistic effect (6).
+Full-spectrum products that preserve these compounds often harness this synergistic effect.

 Safety and Drug Interactions with Cannabinoids